filakhtov/gentoo-use-docs/dev-python/pygobject.md

 Prepare an environment, start a new Xvfb session and execute the `make check` command inside of it when the main build is completed.
 Run a test suite provided with the source code.
 This will extend a build time.

 This flag should normally be disabled as it is primarily used by the Gentoo team, developers and testers.

-### threads
-Pass the `--enable-thread` option to the configure script.
-Enable threading support and allow Python to properly coexist with C threads from GObject infrastructure when calling foreign functions using the GIL (Global Interpreter Locks) appropriately.

-This flag is required if there is a need to use PyGObject in threaded scripts.